hyperledger/aries-mediator-service/README.md

 ## TL;DR

 This repository provides a simple process for a developer to run an Aries mediator agent.
-You should be able to bring the stack on-line by copying `.env.sample` to `.env` and running `docker-compose up`.
+You should be able to bring the stack on-line by copying `.env.sample` to `.env`, copying `docker-compose.dev.yml` to `docker-compose.override.yml`  and running `docker-compose up`.
 For more information, keep reading.

 ## Build & Run